 Making informed choices on the right types of projects starts with efficient bid aggregation.
 It may not sound exciting, but starting out with the right bid management tools will make all the difference.
 You’ll find yourself receiving invitations to bid via multiple sources for the same project, sifting through duplicate files or incomplete plan sets, and you’ll need a plan for dealing with this.

-Rather than combing through information manually, select a platform that automates this tedious process – like Bid Retriever.
+Rather than combing through information manually, select a bid management platform that automates this tedious process.
 With time-saving automations and visual representation of project dates and specifications, you can quickly rule out jobs with schedules that don’t align with your crew’s availability and identify gaps in your scheduling where you might want to seek out additional work.

 How to Do Construction Takeoffs